Spring is finally here!

 - 2 handfuls mixed leaves

 - 1 ripe avocado

-- Cook the rice as per the packet instructions until light and fluffy.
+- Cook the rice and the edamame beans as per the packet instructions (in separate pans).

 - Heat a little oil in a frying pan on a medium – high heat.
 While the oil heats up, trim the ends off the broccoli and asparagus, then add both to the frying pan along with pinches of salt and pepper.
 Fry for 10 minutes, turning occasionally.

 - Peel and roughly chop the garlic and ginger.
 Then prepare the dressing by combining the soy sauce, sesame oil, maple syrup and 1 tbsp of juice from the lemon.
 Add the garlic, ginger, and 1-2 tbsp of the dressing to the frying pan, and fry everything for another 2 minutes, stirring the veggies occasionally to prevent them from burning.